Terreii/use-pouchdb/docs/api/use-all-docs.md

    - `options.update_seq?: boolean` - Include an `update_seq` value indicating which sequence id of the underlying database the view reflects.

+> `keys` is check for equality with a deep equal algorithm.
+> And only if it differentiate by _value_ will it cause new query be made.

 ## Result

 `useAllDocs` results an object with those fields: